Urijah Faber: Final fight and retirement

 In October 2016, Faber announced that his next fight, a bout against Brad Pickett on December 17, 2016, at UFC on Fox 22 in his home town of Sacramento would be his last.
 Faber went on to win the fight by unanimous decision.
 After the conclusion of the bout, Faber confirmed his retirement from the sport after a 13-year career.

 2019 return

 After two-and-a half years away from mixed martial arts competition, Faber made his return to the Octagon as he faced Ricky Simón on July 13, 2019, at UFC Fight Night 155.
 He won the bout via TKO in the first round, becoming the second fighter to win a UFC bout after being inducted to the UFC Hall of Fame.
 This win earned him the Performance of the Night award.
 After the fight, Faber signed a new contract with the UFC.

 Faber faced Petr Yan on December 14, 2019, at UFC 245.
 He lost via knockout in the third round.

+Despite not competing in over five years, on January 7, 2025, it was reported that Faber was removed from the UFC roster.

+Global Fight League

+Faber was scheduled to return to MMA competition after over five years in his debut with the Global Fight League to compete in his third bout against Renan Barão on May 24, 2025 in the main event at GFL 1.
+However, the first two GFL events were postponed indefinitely.